Top 70 Best 90s Cartoons Of All Time

 Cartoon Planet (1995)

-The series had many segments with storylines like The Top 5 Cartoon Countdown, Brak’s School Daze, Poets’ Corner, Messages from Outer Space, and more.
-They also had segments with fake advertisements, Brak’s comedy jokes, Zorak’s poetry beats, and more.
+The series delighted audiences with recurring segments such as The Top 5 Cartoon Countdown, Brak's School Daze, Poets’ Corner, and Messages from Outer Space.
+It was also packed with fake advertisements, Brak’s slapstick comedy, and Zorak’s poetic performances, all crafted to entertain viewers of all ages.

 Spider-Man: The Animated Series (1994)